zaoyang/30-days-of-web-development/day-11/day-11.cq.md

 # Day 11 - CSS Syntax

-CSS syntax is relatively straightforward, and you may have even picked up on the basics through some of the previous examples.
+CSS syntax is relatively straightforward, and you may have even picked up on the syntax basics through some of the previous examples.
 The three key components of writing CSS are **Selector**, **Property**, and **Value**.

 ![](public/assets/selector-property-value.png)